Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

 \subsection{Classical field theory, symmetries and quantisation}

-The standard mathematical framework for Lagrangian field theories is as follows.
-To a compact manifold $M$, possibly endowed with extra geometric data, like a Riemannian metric or a contact structure, we associate a space of classical fields ${F}_M$, which is usually modelled on the space of sections of some vector bundle\footnote{More generally, a sheaf.} $E\to M$, together with a local functional $S_M$, called an \emph{action functional}.
+The standard framework for Lagrangian field theories is as follows.
+To a compact manifold $M$, possibly endowed with extra geometric data, like a Riemannian metric or a contact structure, we associate a space of classical fields ${F}_M$, which is usually modelled on the space of sections of some vector bundle\footnote{More generally, a sheaf.} $E\to M$, together with a local functional $S_M$, called action functional.
 Local here means that it has the form of an integral over $M$ of a density-valued functional of the fields and a finite number of jets\footnote{There is an equivalent formulation of this in the variational bi-complex \cite{anderson1992introduction, deligne1999classical}, where the full jet bundle is taken into account.}:

-where $I$ is a finite multi-index. $L_M$ is called a \emph{Lagrangian density}.
+where $I$ is a finite multi-index and $L_M$ is called Lagrangian density.
 For simplicity we will consider compact manifolds without boundary, although it is possible to adapt the construction to non-compact ones or manifolds with boundary (see e.g. \cite{fredenhagen2013batalin, cattaneo2012classical}).

-The dynamical content of the theory is encoded in the \emph{Euler--Lagrange locus} ${EL}[S_M]$, the space of solution of the Euler--Lagrange equations of the system, coming from the variational problem for $S_M$.
-In other words the Euler--Lagrange locus is the set of critical points of $S_M$, also known as \emph{critical locus}.
+The dynamical content of the theory is encoded in the Euler--Lagrange locus ${EL}[S_M]$, the space of solution of the Euler--Lagrange equations coming from the variational problem for $S_M$.
+In other words, the Euler--Lagrange locus is the set of critical points of $S_M$.

-The action functional might enjoy a \emph{symmetry}.
+The action functional might enjoy a symmetry.
 That is, it might be invariant under some transformation of the fields, for example when considering Lie algebra actions on fields taking values in Lie algebra modules.
 Symmetries are usually described by a (smooth) distribution $D_M\subset TF_M$, and they make the critical points of the action functional degenerate\footnote{We will only be concerned with continuous symmetries.} and will become an issue when dealing with perturbative quantisation of the theory (see below).
-In what follows we will only consider symmetry distributions that are \emph{involutive}.
+In what follows we will only consider symmetry distributions that are involutive.

 Quantisation, loosely speaking, is meant to replace the (commutative) algebra of functions over the space of physical configurations of the system with some (noncommutative) algebra of operators over a suitable vector space, also called the space of quantum states.
 Without delving too much into how this is achieved in general, for our purposes it will be important to mention that one possible procedure starts by making sense of the following expression: